Amiga emulation

 Amiga emulation refers to the activity of emulating a Commodore Amiga computer system using another computer platform.
 Most emulators run on modern systems such as Microsoft Windows or Macintosh.
 This allows Amiga users to use their existing software, and in some cases hardware, on modern computers.

 Attempts have also been made to create a hardware Amiga emulator on FPGA chips (Minimig).

 One of the most challenging aspects of emulating the Amiga architecture is the custom chipset which relies on critical cycle-exact emulation.
 As a result, early emulators did not always achieve the intended results; later emulator versions can accurately reproduce the behavior of Amiga systems.

 Emulators

 Fellow

 An actively developed emulator capable of emulating all the common Amiga configurations.
 (A500, A600, etc...)

 UAE

 Although the name varies, this emulator exists for Windows, Macintosh, RISC OS, Linux, Unix and other systems, including the Amiga itself.
 It is capable of emulating a 68K Amiga, including undocumented behavior, with OCS and/or AGA chipsets and modern graphics and audio subsystems, including true colour graphic libraries and Amiga AHI 16 bit audio subsystem.

+Denise

+Originally designed as C64 emulator, the freeware Denise (version 2.0 and higher) can also emulate an Amiga 500 and an Amiga 1000 (for this, it needs the Kickstart versions 1.3 and 2.04 as .rom files).